 Fresh Start Option

-Quinsigamond Community College has a “fresh start” option for students who are seeking readmission.
-Once in a lifetime, if a student returns to Quinsigamond, after being away for at least two consecutive years, he or she can elect the “fresh start” option.
-The Quality Point Average (QPA) will be calculated only from the point the student is readmitted for the purposes of the College’s academic standing policy.
+QCC has a "fresh start" option for students who are seeking readmission.
+Once in a lifetime, if a student returns to QCC, after being away for at least two consecutive years, he or she can elect the "fresh start" option.
+The QPA will be calculated only from the point the student is readmitted for the purposes of the College’s academic standing policy.
 However, the student’s previous academic work will remain on his or her transcript as a matter of record.
-The student’s previous course work can be applied toward another degree under this policy, but will not be calculated in the QPA.
-The student must complete a minimum of fifteen (15) credits in the new program.
-The student’s official transcript will include a statement explaining this “fresh start” option.
-Contact the Registrar’s Office at 508.854.4257 for further information.
+The student’s previous coursework can be applied toward another degree under this policy, but will not be calculated in the QPA.
+The student must complete a minimum of 15 credits in the new program.
+The student’s official transcript will include a statement explaining this "fresh start" option.
+For additional information, contact the QCC Registrar’s Office.

-If the student believes there are unusual or extenuating circumstances which justify his or her exemption from an academic regulation (i.e., graduation course requirement), he or she can obtain a Student Petition form from the Registrar’s Office (Room 152A).
-After completing the form, it must be returned directly to the Registrar’s Office.
-It will be forwarded to the Academic Vice President for a final decision on the appeal.
+If the student believes there are unusual or extenuating circumstances which justify his or her exemption from an academic regulation (e.g., graduation course requirement), he or she can obtain a Student Petition form from the QCC Registrar’s Office.
+After completing the form, it must be returned directly to the QCC Registrar’s Office; the form will be forwarded to the Vice President of Academic Affairs for a final decision on the appeal.

 Request to Change Study Option

-The student can request to change from one degree or certificate program to another by completing a Study Option Change Request.
-This form is available in the Admissions Office (2nd Floor, Harrington Learning Center) or in the Advising Center (Room 61, Administration Building).
+The student can request to change from one associate degree or certificate program to another by completing a Study Option Change Request.
+This form is available in the QCC Admissions Office (Second Floor, Harrington Learning Center) or in the QCC Advising Center (Room 61, Administration Building) at QCC Worcester (Main Campus).
 In order to be approved to change from one academic program to another, the student must meet the minimum academic admissions requirements for the program he or she is requesting to enter.

 Students should have their semester course schedule in final form by the end of the registration period.
-If the student wishes to make a change in his or her schedule, he or she must contact the Registrar’s Office (Room 152A) or Advising Office (Room 61A) during the Add/Drop Period.
+If the student wishes to make a change in his or her schedule, he or she must contact the QCC Registrar’s Office or the QCC Advising Center during the Add/Drop Period.
 However, it may not be possible to accommodate every request for a course or section change.

 Repeating a Course

 If the student repeats a course, only one grade will be used in the computation of the QPA.
 However, both the original and the second grade earned will remain on the student’s permanent record.
-If the student wishes to repeat a course for any reason, he or she must complete a special form, which is available at the registrar’s office (Room 152A).
-It is important to note, however, that the college’s standards of satisfactory academic progress for federal financial aid requires that the student complete his or her program within 150% of the credits required for that program.
+If the student wishes to repeat a course for any reason, he or she must complete a special form available at the QCC Registrar’s Office.
+It is important to note, however, that the College’s standards of satisfactory academic progress for federal financial aid requires that the student complete his or her program within 150% of the credits required for that program.
 Too many repeat courses will have an impact on this requirement.
-All courses attempted, including withdrawals are counted toward the 150% calculation.
+All courses attempted, including withdrawals, are counted toward the 150% calculation.

-During the eighth week of classes each semester, the student’s mid-semester progress grades are available on The Q, the college’s student portal.
+During the eighth week of classes each semester, the student’s mid-semester progress grades are available on The Q, the College’s Student and Faculty Portal.
 Progress grades are intended only as indicators of student progress in specific courses.

-To insure the availability of required courses for students enrolled in specific programs, certain courses may be designated as “restricted”.
+To ensure the availability of required courses for students enrolled in specific programs, certain courses may be designated as "restricted".

-- Restricted courses will be identified by the Academic Vice President or his/her designee.
+- Restricted courses will be identified by the Vice President of Academic Affairs or designee.

-- Admission will be prioritized according to criteria set by Academic Vice President/designee as follows:
+- Admission will be prioritized according to criteria set by the Vice President of Academic Affairs or designee as follows:

-- Students on the related QCC program waiting list; and other students (with the approval of the Academic Vice President or designee).
+- Students on the related QCC program waiting list; and other students (with the approval of the Vice President of Academic Affairs or designee).

 In curricula where sequential courses must be arranged in the order of difficulty, the beginning courses will present a basic knowledge of the discipline, including the philosophy, techniques, and terminology as appropriate; and the contents of the succeeding courses will be based upon that knowledge.
 A course prerequisite will be established when a body of knowledge or skills level is necessary for a sequential course.

-- Any student registered for a course for which he/she does not have the listed prerequisite will be withdrawn from that course.
+- Any student registered for a course for which he or she does not have the listed prerequisite will be withdrawn from that course.

-- The Academic Dean or a designee will place the incoming student at the appropriate academic level according to his/her demonstrated performance or achievement.
+- The School Dean or a designee will place the incoming student at the appropriate academic level according to his or her demonstrated performance or achievement.

-- If a student has achieved advanced placement and wishes credit for previously acquired skills in that subject, he/she must apply to the Office for Academic Services (Room 272A) for credit prior to completion of the course.
+- If a student has achieved Advanced Placement (AP) and wishes credit for previously acquired skills in that subject, he or she must apply to the QCC Academic Services Office (Room 272, Administration Building) at QCC Worcester (Main Campus) for credit prior to completion of the course.

 - A matriculating student who has earned credit in a course with a prerequisite may not subsequently enroll in or receive a grade in the prerequisite course.

-- The Academic Dean or designee will annually review course sequencing and prerequisites to assure their continuing validity
+- The School Dean or designee will annually review course sequencing and prerequisites to assure their continuing validity.

 Withdrawal From the College

-To officially withdraw from the College, the student must meet with an Academic Advisor in the Advising Center, Room 61A at 508.854.4308.
-The Advisor will assist the student in completing a withdrawal form and discuss possible resources and referrals if appropriate.
-If the student withdraws after the tenth week and before the final evaluation period, he or she will receive grades from their instructors in accordance with the College’s grading policy.
+To officially withdraw from the College, the student must meet with an Academic Advisor in the QCC Advising Center.
+The Academic Advisor will assist the student in completing a withdrawal form and discuss possible resources and referrals if appropriate.
+If the student withdraws after the 10th week and before the final evaluation period, he or she will receive grades from his or her instructors in accordance with the College’s grading policy.

-If the student has to withdraw because of medical reasons, he/she should make a request to the Vice President of Enrollment and Student Services (Room 133A), for information.
+If the student has to withdraw due to medical reasons, he or she should make a request for information to the Vice President for Enrollment Management, Student Engagement and Community Connections (Room 133, Administration Building) at QCC Worcester (Main Campus).
 The Vice President will consult with appropriate personnel at the College, as well as the medical services provider of the student.
-After consultation, he/she will inform the student of the decision.
+After consultation, he or she will inform the student of the decision.
 If circumstances warrant, a process for future readmission will also be communicated.

-If the student is receiving financial aid, he or she is advised to check with the Financial Aid Office prior to withdrawal.
+If the student is receiving financial aid, he or she is advised to consult with the QCC Financial Aid Office (Room 165, Administration Building) at QCC Worcester (Main Campus) prior to withdrawal.
 The financial aid may be reduced as a result of withdrawal from the College.

-Quinsigamond Community College recognizes the academic achievement of its students each semester.
-Students who meet the following criteria are eligible for recognition.
+QCC recognizes the academic achievement of its students each semester.
+Students who meet the following criteria are eligible for recognition:

 Dean’s List: Students who meet the stated criteria and have earned 12 or more credits in a given semester are named to the Dean’s List.

-Phi Theta Kappa: The mission of Phi Theta Kappa is to recognize academic achievement of college students and to provide opportunities for them to grow as scholars and leaders.
+Phi Theta Kappa (PTK): The mission of PTK is to recognize academic achievement of college students and to provide opportunities for them to grow as scholars and leaders.
 Its purpose is to recognize and encourage fellowship and scholarship, leadership, and service among two-year college students.
-Each spring, a limited number of students who have distinguished themselves at Quinsigamond are inducted into membership.
-Our chapter, Alpha Zeta Theta invites twice a year once in the fall semester and once in the spring semester.
-Students who meet the criteria and have earned 16 college credits at Quinsigamond Community College and also have a Cumulative Grade Point Average of 3.5. will receive this invitation.
-The Alpha Zeta Theta Chapter is located in Room 349A and 351A.
+Each Spring, a limited number of students who have distinguished themselves at QCC are inducted into membership.
+QCC’s Chapter, Alpha Zeta Theta, invites twice a year - once in the Fall semester and once in the Spring semester.
+Students who meet the criteria and have earned 16 college credits at QCC, and also have a cumulative GPA of 3.50, will receive this invitation.
+The Alpha Zeta Theta Chapter is located in the QCC PTK Office, Room 349, Administration Building and Room 351, Administration Building at QCC Worcester (Main Campus).

-Who’s Who Among Students in American Community and Junior Colleges: This is one of the most highly regarded honors programs in the nation, earning the respect of college faculties and administrators.
+Who’s Who Among Students in American Community and Junior Colleges (Who’s Who): This is one of the most highly regarded honors programs in the nation, earning the respect of college faculty and administrators.
 Recognition as one of the outstanding campus leaders in America is a major achievement.
-Each year, several Quinsigamond students are named to Who’s Who.
+Each year, several QCC students are named to Who’s Who.

-Graduation Honors: Each May at graduation, Quinsigamond honors students for their outstanding academic achievement.
-Students with a Quality Point Average of at least 3.6 prior to graduation qualify for Highest Honors.
-Students with a Quality Point Average of 3.3 or 3.0 prior to graduation qualify for High Honors, or Honors, respectively.
+Graduation Honors: Each May at graduation, QCC honors students for their outstanding academic achievement.
+Students with a QPA of at least 3.60 prior to graduation qualify for Highest Honors.
+Students with a QPA of 3.30 or 3.00 prior to graduation qualify for High Honors, or Honors, respectively.

 Commonwealth Honors Program

-Quinsigamond Community College’s Commonwealth Honors Program offers highly-motivated, achievement-oriented students an opportunity for enhanced success.
+QCC’s Commonwealth Honors Program offers highly-motivated, achievement-oriented students the opportunity for enhanced success.
 The program strives to challenge students to develop their fullest potential.
-Honors courses offer students alternative learning opportunities to enhance critical thinking skills and to better prepare students to continue their studies at Colleges and Universities throughout the country.
+Honors courses offer students alternative learning opportunities to enhance critical thinking skills and to better prepare students to continue their studies at colleges and universities throughout the country.

 Honors Program Curriculum of Study